History of deer at Ashridge

 The fallow deer are an integral part of the landscape at Ashridge and a much-loved feature of this historic estate.

-In the centuries that followed the enclosed deer parks would have included other deer species, and even goats.
+In the centuries that followed, the enclosed deer parks would have included other deer species, and even goats.
 Red deer and the Japanese sika deer were captive in Ashridge Park during the 19th century.
-When the estate was broken up and sold off in 1926, the red and sika were removed and the fallow deer roamed free as the deer park fencing was taken down.

 It’s thought that the muntjac we see at Ashridge may have escaped from Woburn in the late 19th century.
 These very small deer originate from Asia and are now widespread across much of England.